 His conversion is a little sketchy to say the least.
 There are two versions of his conversion.
-Which one could be considered true is the question.
+Which one should we considered to be true is the question.
 If you remember, Constantine supposedly had a dream where Jesus appeared to him and instructed him to use the sign of the cross to safeguard his troops in the confrontations he would have with his enemies.
 In both versions of this story, there is not one mention of Constantine’s need for repentance.
 Remember, Constantine worshiped pagan gods.

-When he “converted” to Christianity, he retained the title of Pontifex Maximus (a title Roman emperors bore as head priests of the pagan priesthood) until his death.
+When he “converted” to Christianity, he retained, until his death, the title of Pontifex Maximus (a title Roman emperors bore as head priests of the pagan priesthood).
 His religious beliefs seemed to be a mixture of many different religions, including Christianity.
 Here are some examples of Constantine’s actions after his supposed “conversion.”

-- To commemorate a battle he supposedly won through Christ, he erected the Arch of Constantine, a triumphal arch of pagan pageantry.
+- To commemorate a battle he supposedly won through Christ, he erected the Arch of Constantine, a triumphal arch of pagan pageantry, which is located in Rome and can still be seen today.
 The arch includes images of Victoria, the Roman goddess of victory.
 It also portrays sacrifices to gods like Apollo, Diana and Hercules.
 What Christian symbolism does it contain?
 None.
 If he had truly converted to Christianity, this would be one strange way of honoring God for the victory.
-Yes, Constantine continued worshiping pagan deities after his “conversion.”
+This is evidence that Constantine continued worshiping pagan deities after his “conversion.”

 - Nine years after his “conversion,” Constantine ordered that both Christians and non-Christians alike were to observe the pagan “day of the sun.”
 He even had coins minted with the image of the ancient Roman sun god, Sol Invictus on one side, and included the text, “To the invisible Sun god, companion of the Emperor.”